2017 NFL Scouting Combine Results: Draft Prospects Who Changed Their Stock

 Gagnon listed Iowa defensive tackle Jaleel Johnson as one player that decreased his stock during the Scouting Combine.

 Despite raising his stock during the Senior Bowl, Johnson hurt his draft hype with a poor performance in Indy.
 Johnson registered the second-worst broad jump and 40-time of any player at his position.
-His three-cone drill, shuttle and bench press were also underwhelming.
+His three-cone drill, shuttle, and bench press were also underwhelming.

 Thus, Gagnon said that Johnson’s athletic tests are concerning because he just started rising up draft boards a few weeks ago after the Senior Bowl.